 • Plates

 If you happen to have some cutting boards, those are great to arrange things on as well, but once the food is down, no one will even notice what it’s assembled on.
-I tossed a table cloth over the picnic table at our site and then foraged around for fallen sprigs and flowers to create a rustic-themed board for this one.
+We tossed a tablecloth over the picnic table at our site and then foraged around for fallen sprigs and flowers to create a rustic-themed board for this one.

-• Use a board just big enough for everything to create a full look when you build your board.
-Using a tray that is too big can make things look sparse.
+• Use a large board just big enough for everything to create a full look when you build your classic charcuterie board.
+Using a tray that is too big can leave empty spaces, making things look sparse.

-• Find bowls of varying sizes to hold dips and jams
+• Find small bowls of varying sizes to hold dips and jams.

 • Stack plates and boards to add height and depth to the board while keeping it all in a tidy space.

-Pair up your favorite campfire cocktails and make ahead recipes and show off your perfect campfire charcuterie creations!
+Pair up your favorite campfire cocktails, make-ahead recipes, and show off your perfect campfire charcuterie creations!

 MORE DELICIOUS APPETIZERS TO TRY